jr3cermak/particle/localtoolchain/wolfiot/README.md

 This option turns on verbose debugging when a function is triggered in setup() or loop().
 See: wolfSSL_Debugging_ON(); in logging.cpp.

 To obtain error strings, diable the NO_ERROR_STRINGS define.
+NOTE: This also disables the ability to see the cipher suite in use.

+### NO_WOLFSSL_SERVER

+The server code adds about 6112 bytes to the firmware.
+This may be disabled if you are only using the library for client operations.

 ### NO_ERROR_STRINGS